pateldhruv0248/Demyst/fixed_width_parser/README.md

 ## Points to be noted

-- The fixed width file was generated manually using the spec.json file provided.
-It is stored in the input_files/data.txt
+- The fixed width file was generated manually using the spec.json file provided and it is stored in the input_files/fixed-width-file.txt.
-- The output is a CSV file for the given data.txt file stored in output_files/csv_file.csv
+- The output is a CSV file for the given fixed-width-file.txt file stored in output_files/csv_file.csv.
-- Empty rows in fixed width file are retained in CSV file as well
+- Empty rows in fixed width file are retained in CSV file as well.
-- Special operators like '(single quotes), "(double quotes), ,(comma) etc are preserved in CSV file
+- Special operators like '(single quotes), "(double quotes), ,(comma) etc are preserved in CSV file.
 - There is already a sample_output.csv file placed manually in the output_files.
 Exact same file (csv_file.csv) will be generated after executing the program.

 ## Instructions